Deputy Director of Postgraduate Education

 Teaching and Supervisions

-Peter convenes the third-year POL13 paper on British and European Politics for POLIS, and teaches an MPhil module on Fiscal Politics in Westminster Democracies.
-He welcomes enquiries from prospective MPhil and PhD students in his areas of interest.
+Peter also teaches an MPhil module on Fiscal Politics in Westminster Democracies, and welcomes enquiries from prospective MPhil and PhD students in his areas of interest.